 2. Small, handy gadgets and gizmos.

 Many businesses hand out tchotchkes to their clients, whether calendars or coffee mugs.
 But try to come up with something creative that your clients don’t already have 50 million of.
-A lighted pocket screwdriver, a wristband that doubles as a USB port and a travel scale are three useful gifts suggested by Small Business Trends—all selling for under $10 a pop.
+A high quality web cam for video meetings, a laptop stand or touchscreen gloves are three useful gifts suggested by Small Business Trends.

 3. Healthier treats.

 Rather than doling out sweets, consider giving out healthier—though still delicious—food items.
 Edibles are, after all, the way to people’s hearts.
-Fine olive oil, flavored popcorn, and gourmet granola are just a few possibilities.
+Flavored popcorn and gourmet granola are just a few possibilities.